 During 114th Congress, in his continued work to combat Ohio’s opiate epidemic, Stivers was the lead cosponsor of H.R.
 1462, The Protecting Our Infants Act, a new law which ensures a coordinated federal response to Neonatal Abstinence Syndrome (NAS), a devastating condition that impacts babies born to drug addicted mothers.
 Additionally, Stivers was the lead cosponsor of the Reducing Unused Medications Act, H.R.
 4599, which seeks to reduce the availability opioids for abuse by allowing for a partial fill of such prescriptions, if requested by a doctor or patient.
 This bill was signed into law in 2016.

 Prior to running for Congress, Stivers served in the Ohio Senate.
 He also worked in the private sector for the Ohio Company and Bank One, where he focused on promoting economic development and encouraging job creation.

 A career soldier, Stivers has served over 30 years in the Ohio Army National Guard and holds the rank of Colonel.
 He served the United States overseas during Operation Iraqi Freedom in Kuwait, Iraq, Qatar and Djibouti where he led 400 soldiers and contractors and is proud that each and every one returned home safely to the United States.
 Stivers received the Bronze Star for his leadership throughout the deployment.

 Stivers received both his bachelor’s degree and his MBA from The Ohio State University and resides in Columbus with his wife, Karen, and children, Sarah and Sam.

-In November 2012, Walden's House Republican colleagues unanimously elected him to serve as chairman of the National Republican Congressional Committee (NRCC).
+In November 2016, Stiver’s House Republican colleagues elected him to serve as chairman of the National Republican Congressional Committee (NRCC).